chhayanshp11/chhayanshp11.github.io/content/jobs/Infosys/index.md

 url: 'https://www.infosys.com/'
 ---

-- Developed a Rules Engine for Pfizer, capturing changed data and logic rule check using SQL database resulting in a 70 % efficiency increase for a Registry Quality Control Management System.
+- Developed and implemented a Rules Engine for a leading healthcare company, resulting in 60% increase in efficiency for their Registry Quality Control Management System by [capturing changed data]() and conducting logic rule checks using [SQL]().
-- Designed Alteryx workflows for transforming raw clinical data from across the globe into clean analytical dataset.
+- Designed and executed workflows and SQL queries to clean and transform raw clinical data from global sources, ensuring accurate and reliable information for analysis.
-- Developed reports in Tableau for communicating monthly status to the stakeholders and reduced the turnaround time by 20%.
+- Proactively monitored [data pipelines]() and promptly resolved [data quality]() issues, resulting in a 25% decrease in data-related incidents and ensuring data integrity and consistency throughout the pipeline.
-- Collaborated with the team to develop complex features through requirement gathering, planning, solution design, and implementation which led to collecting product insights and measuring product success.
+- Automated job scheduling and reporting emails through [Alteryx workflows](), streamlining effective communication.

 - Certification - [Infosys Certifies Big Data Engineer]().